Contents

 Although this isn’t a comparison with the 35mm, it’s hard not to compare the two because they are so similar in focal length and matched in aperture.

-Because the lenses are so similar, justifying the upgrade wasn’t easy, considering the sheer cost of the 33mm compared to the 35mm.
+Because the lenses are so similar, justifying the upgrade wasn’t easy, given the 33 mm’s much higher cost compared to the 35mm.

 Thankfully, when it comes to consumerism, our brains go haywire and throw pragmatism out the window.